PranayJagtap06/PranayJ/portfolios/index.md

 ---
-layout: collection
+layout: portfolio_page
-permalink: /portfolios/
+# permalink: /portfolios/
 title: Portfolios
+subtitle: Here you can find a list of my portfolio projects.
 ---

-Here you can find a list of my portfolio projects.

 <!-- <ul>
   {% for portfolio in site.portfolios %}